Arcana Heart 3

 Arcana Heart 3 (アルカナハート3, Arukana Hāto Surī) is a 2011 2D arcade fighting game developed by Team Arcana (the first three updates co-developed with Examu (formerly Yuki Enterprise)) and published by Arc System Works.
 It is the third entry in the Arcana Heart series, following the events of Arcana Heart 2.

 The game went through location tests in Japan starting in late 2009, and was officially released on console on January 13, 2011.
 PQube released an English version in Europe on August 19, 2011, for both the Xbox 360 and the PlayStation 3.
 An American (PlayStation Network only) version was released on April 19, 2011, by Aksys Games.

 An update for the game, called Arcana Heart 3: Love Max!!!!! (アルカナハート3 LOVE MAX!!!!!, Arukana Hāto Surī Love Max!!!!!), with rebalanced gameplay and new game modes was released in Japan on May 8, 2013, for Arcades, and later released for PlayStation Vita, PlayStation 3 and Microsoft Windows.
 This was followed by Arcana Heart 3: Love Max Six Stars!!!!! (アルカナハート3 LOVE MAX SIX STARS!!!!!, Arukana Hāto Surī Love Max Six Stars!!!!!), which was released in arcades on December 4, 2014, and later released on Microsoft Windows on December 13, 2017.
-The latest update version known as Arcana Heart 3: Love Max Six Stars Xtend!!!!! (アルカナハート3 LOVE MAX SIX STARS XTEND!!!!!, Arukana Hāto Surī Love Max Six Stars Xtend!!!!!) was announced on April 24, 2019, and released on April 30, 2021, adding three more characters who were originally meant to be DLC characters in original Love Max Six Stars update, despite Team Arcana no longer with Examu, after the team's former parent company dismissed from video game business as of the end of February 2020.
+The latest update version known as Arcana Heart 3: Love Max Six Stars Xtend!!!!! (アルカナハート3 LOVE MAX SIX STARS XTEND!!!!!, Arukana Hāto Surī Love Max Six Stars Xtend!!!!!) was announced on April 24, 2019, and released on April 30, 2021, for Microsoft Windows and December 15, 2023, for arcades on exA-Arcadia, adding three more characters who were originally meant to be DLC characters in the original Love Max Six Stars update, despite Team Arcana no longer being with Examu, after the team's former parent company was dismissed from video game business as of the end of February 2020.